jeydo/soundboard/README.md

 Make a quick sound board

 How to :
-Just add your sound in the sounds folder ;)
+Just add your sounds in the sounds folder ;)